[printfriendly current='yes']

 Why should you use Task Analysis?

 Without a deep understanding of the user’s perspective, improving the user experience is impossible.
-A task analysis is a tool marketers use to understand the thinking processes behind users’ actions.
+A task analysis UX design is a tool marketers use to understand the thinking processes behind users’ actions.
 This thoroughly investigates what users are trying to accomplish and how they feel about it.

 It allows you to: